Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 # AliciaJacksonPhD_ContextBridge_Corpus
 Sharing dataset curated for my PhD Thesis Work CCCCB "Context Bridge"

+Dissertation Title: Bridging The Context Gap:
+An LLM Fine-Tuning Framework for Emotional and Cultural Parsing in Chinese Movie Dialogues

 Data will be added iteratively from April-June 2024